What are the 4 marketing strategies?

 The marketing mix is the set of tactical and controllable marketing tools that a company uses to produce the desired response in its target market.
 It consists of everything a company can do to influence demand for its product.
-It is also a tool to help with marketing planning and execution.
-An effective marketing strategy combines the 4 P's of the marketing mix.
+Product is the first element of the four P's.
+It refers to the goods or services that a company offers to its customers.
+Marketers must understand the lifecycle of a product, and business executives must have a plan for managing products at every stage of the lifecycle.

-That's why it's vital that marketers fully understand the product they're selling, how it meets the needs of their target customer, and what makes their product stand out from the competition.
-The four Ps of product marketing, price, location, and promotion are often referred to as a marketing mix.
+It refers to how a company communicates with its customers about its products or services.
+This includes advertising, public relations, direct mail campaigns, digital marketing, and any other form of communication used to reach potential customers.
+The four P's of marketing may seem boring, but they're essential to creating a successful marketing plan.
+Marketing, through digital or other media, consists of putting the right product, in the right place, at the right price, at the right time, in front of the customer.
 If we add to that Big Data, or the ability to collect, analyze and act on the basis of enormous amounts of information about customers and products, the idea of offering reliable and predictive personalized marketing becomes a reality.
-Focusing on the four P's: product, price, place and promotion has been a fundamental principle of marketing since the 1950s.
+In conclusion, focusing on the four P's: product, price, place and promotion has been a fundamental principle of marketing since the 1950s.

 Marci Ramsfield